-Perspective | This baseball season had a troubled, troubling beginning.
-Now I don’t want it to end.
+Perspective | With honesty and accountability, baseball salvaged its season.
+What a shame it has to end.

 But for millions, like me, MLB has consistently done the trick.
 Even bad games are just fine in a year with the lowest bar for happiness in many decades.

-So, since either the Los Angeles Dodgers or the Tampa Bay Rays will be MLB’s new champions in a day or two, at most, I just wanted to say, “Thanks for playing.”
+So, because either the Los Angeles Dodgers or the Tampa Bay Rays will be MLB’s new champions in a day or two, at most, I just wanted to say, “Thanks for playing.”
 You made a lot of money, but you took some real risk, too.

-Perhaps just as important, MLB showed it grasped two intertwined concepts that are part of a functioning society: accountability to each other, and the strength of character to wear our mistakes, own up and then change our behavior.
+Perhaps just as important, MLB showed it grasped two intertwined concepts that are part of a functioning society: accountability to each other and the strength of character to wear our mistakes, own up and then change our behavior.

-In August, the Miami Marlins, then the St. Louis Cardinals had outbreaks of the novel coronavirus that resulted in dozens of positive tests.
+Early in the season, the Miami Marlins, then the St. Louis Cardinals had outbreaks of the novel coronavirus that resulted in dozens of positive tests.
 The possibility of even a 60-game regular season hung by the thread of perhaps one or two more such outbreaks.

 Would players on all 30 teams, plus staff — 2,000 people — follow the strict protocols advised by science that, among many restrictions, practically eliminated social life for months?

-In any clubhouse in pro sports, putting what is best for the group ahead of what you’d prefer is the purest form of accountability.
+In any clubhouse in pro sports, putting what is best for the group ahead of what you prefer is the purest form of accountability.

 The harsh flip side of that accountability is the understanding that you will “wear” failure.
 Few badges of honor rank higher than being the player who “wore it” and, even while trying to do better, never tried to pretend that past mistakes never existed or should be forgotten.
 You will not look for excuses, misrepresent what you did wrong or try to shift blame to others.
 You’ll be honest.

-MLB has had countless advantages in resources and virus testing, but the bedrock reason that a season, complete with a full World Series, is about to go into the books is because — it appears — 99.9 percent of MLB “wore” their early carelessness and irresponsibility toward covid-19, changed their behavior to follow what experts advised and vowed their accountability not to cause the next team to go the way of the Marlins and Cards.
+MLB has had countless advantages in resources and virus testing, but the bedrock reason that a season, complete with a full World Series, is about to go into the books is because — it appears — 99.9 percent of MLB “wore” their early carelessness and irresponsibility toward covid-19, changed their behavior to follow what experts advised and vowed not to cause the next team to go the way of the Marlins and Cards.

 If only America had been such a collective team, so willing to “wear” its early failure in taking the pandemic as seriously as it deserved.